NVIDIA/NeMo/examples/speaker_tasks/diarization/README.md

 #### Realign Words with a Language Model (Experimental)

 Diarization result with ASR transcript can be enhanced by applying a language model.
-To use this feature, python package [arpa](https://pypi.org/project/arpa/) should be installed to use this feature.
+To use this feature, python package [arpa](https://pypi.org/project/arpa/) should be installed.
 ```
 pip install arpa
 ```